lynnvyding/linweiding/_pages/about.md

   - /about.html
 ---

 Welcome to my home page!
 My name is Linwei Ding.
-I am a graduate student major in Theory of Art and Culture in the School of Arts, Nanjing University.
+I am a master student major in Theory of Art and Culture in the School of Arts, Nanjing University.
 I Graduated from Xiamen University in 2022 with B.A. in Musicology and Accounting.

 Research Interests
 ======